Story: Dairying and dairy products

 Early dairy sheds often had dirty, rough floors made of earth or stone.
 Once the Department of Agriculture began to make inspections, hygiene improved.
 Concrete floors had channels to drain wastes.
 Better shed design, including pits for milkers to work in and platforms for cows to stand on, made milking easier and faster.

 Most of New Zealand’s dairy cows are Holstein-Friesians, Jersey cows, or Ayrshires.
-Holstein-Friesians and Jerseys were crossbred to create KiwiCross cows, which are popular because they are medium-sized, fertile and sturdy, and produce good milk that is high in fat and protein.
+Holstein-Friesians and Jerseys were crossbred to create cows that are popular because they are medium-sized, fertile and sturdy, and produce good milk that is high in fat and protein.

 Herd testing is used to test the fat content of milk.
 The cows with the fattiest milk are then selected for breeding.

 New Zealand now produces more than 100 types of dairy products, including: